ekenstam/ekenstam.github.io/_posts/2016-03-17-improving-code-quality-checkstyle-findbugs-pmd.md

 ## Run maven goals in Jenkins job

-If you already have a Jenkins commit job and you included the tools in the tools in the verify execution phase then you shouldn't need to do anything additional to have to do anything additional.
+If you already have a Jenkins commit job and you included the tools in the verify execution phase then you shouldn't need to do anything additional.
 Just make sure that the expected result files are generated.

 But to be sure, you can list the tools goals explicitly on the Maven command like the following: